metwork-framework/mfbase/.metwork-framework/install_a_metwork_package.md

 yum remove "metwork-mfbase*"
 ```

-## Upgrade mfbase metwork package
+## Upgrade mfbase metwork module

-To upgrade mfbase metwork package, use the following commands (still as `root` user):
+To upgrade mfbase metwork module, use the following commands (still as `root` user):

 ```